 - Inverted when a messenger from Sammael hears Rand say no to an offer of truce.
 The messenger then starts oozing blood from every pore and dies.
 One person wonders how the bad guy will know what Rand's answer was, another says, "Very likely how he died will let him know."

-- In The Sword Of Truth Prince Harold is killed for delivering the message that his sister the queen intended her country remain neutral.
+- In The Sword of Truth, Prince Harold is killed for delivering the message that his sister the queen intended her for country remain neutral.
 By the good guys, of course.
 And his half-sister thanked her allies for doing it, because they can't show mercy to their "enemies".